Home > Liability Coverage Costs

 Local Government Liability Reform

 If your agency would like to support local government liability reform, please consider joining the California JPIA’s Coalition to Protect Community Services.
-Our current policy goals are to (1) clarify design immunity, (2) establish proportionate liability for local governments, and (3) prevent unfair liability shifting away from criminals and others who commit intentional harmful acts.
-To endorse these policy goals, download the sample letter below and join our coalition.
+Our current policy goals are to (1) establish proportionate liability for economic damages in civil actions against public entities, (2) establish caps on damages in civil actions against public entities, and (3) strengthen design immunity for approved public infrastructure.
+To endorse these policy goals and join the coalition, download the sample letter below and submit a logo authorization form.

 Stakeholder Communications